A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: Experiment

 \subsection{Comparison of {CoT}}

-The primary objective of our experiments is to validate the enhanced steering ability and navigation efficiency of \flores across various scenarios, including straight-line motion, turning maneuvers, and complex tasks requiring continuous directional adjustments.
-These scenarios are selected to reflect common operational conditions for mobile robots in unstructured terrains.
+Our experiments validate the enhanced steering ability and navigation efficiency of \flores across various scenarios, including straight-line motion, turning maneuvers, and complex tasks requiring continuous directional adjustments.
+These scenarios reflect common operating conditions for mobile robots in unstructured terrains.

-Additionally, the data collected from B2W will serve as a benchmark for comparison.
+Additionally, the data collected from B2W serves as the benchmark.
 By contrasting the performance metrics of \flores with those of B2W, we aim to highlight the advantages of our robot in terms of energy efficiency and maneuverability.
-This comparative analysis will underscore the effectiveness of \flores in navigating diverse environments, further demonstrating its capabilities in real-world applications.
+This comparison underscores the effectiveness of \flores in navigating diverse environments, further demonstrating its capabilities in real-world applications.

 To quantify the efficiency, we introduce CoT, a key metric for assessing energy efficiency in robotic movement.
 Following \cite{doi:10.1126/scirobotics.adi9641}, the mechanical CoT is defined as